Into the Woods: Original West End (1990)

-London revival (1998)
+Off West End London revivals (1998, 2007, 2010 and 2025)

 An intimate production of the show opened at the Donmar Warehouse on November 16, 1998, closing on February 13, 1999.
 It was directed by John Crowley and designed by his brother, Bob Crowley.
 The cast included Clare Burt as the Witch, Nick Holder as the Baker, Sophie Thompson as the Baker's Wife, Jenna Russell as Cinderella, Sheridan Smith as Little Red, Damian Lewis as the Wolf/Cinderella's Prince, and Frank Middlemass as the Narrator.
 Thompson won the 1999 Laurence Olivier Award for Best Actress in a Musical; the production was nominated for Outstanding Musical Production.